Upload your Map to WorkAdventure

 - -d for the Upload directory

-Here is how you can use flags :
+Here is how you can use flags:

 npm run upload -- -u your-map-storage-url -k your-api-key -d your-directory

-If you do so, keep in mind that these secret variables will not be saved in .env
+If you do so, keep in mind that these secret variables will not be saved in .env and .env.secret files.

 So on the first run (without flags), the command will ask you the URL of your world's map storage, your API Key and a directory to put your files.